Dashboard Introduction and Frequently Asked Questions

 Welcome to the Smithsonian Dashboard!

 As a public trust, the Smithsonian is committed to using data and empirical evidence to assess its performance.
 The Dashboard presents metrics that tell the story of this performance across the major programs and functions of the Institution.

-Metrics are organized under three major areas where the Smithsonian carries out its mission – the increase and diffusion of knowledge:
+Metrics are organized under four major areas where the Smithsonian carries out its mission of "the increase and diffusion of knowledge":

-The Dashboard presents metrics in two additional areas:
+The Dashboard also covers two additional areas:

 To learn more, see the Smithsonian Strategic Plan.